mrbusche/backseatfan.com/_posts/2010-01-11-mark-mcgwire-admits-to-steroid-use.md

     </p>

     <p>
-      &#8220;Baseball is really different now &#8212; it's been cleaned up,&#8221; McGwire said. &#8220;The commissioner and the players' association implemented testing and they cracked down, and I'm glad they did.&#8221;
+      "Baseball is really different now - it's been cleaned up," McGwire said.
+"The commissioner and the players' association implemented testing and they cracked down, and I'm glad they did."
     </p>

     <p style="text-align: center;">